DmitriNuzhny/gray_crab/README.md

 # Product Sales Channel Bulk Update API

 A Node.js backend API for managing product sales channels with bulk update capabilities.
+This API acts as a proxy to your store's API, providing bulk update functionality for product sales channels.

 ## Setup